Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/azure.md

 taipy@taipy:~$ az login
 ```

-Still in your terminal, you can create the web app and then deploy your code using the following command:
+You can now create the web application and then deploy your code using the following command:
 ```shell
 taipy@taipy:~$ az webapp up --runtime PYTHON:3.9 --sku B1 --logs
 The webapp 'gentle-stone-7d284754337a4dcb968d392baac1ccc9' doesn't exist